L'Invincible-class submarine: Design and operation

-The plan is to construct four submarines, the same number as the Triomphant class.
+The plan is to construct four submarines, the same number as the Le Triomphant class.
 This is intended to ensure that one vessel can be kept permanently at sea and a second at sea or on short notice to depart.
 The remaining two vessels would be in maintenance.
 On routine deployments, each vessel is expected to spend around three months at sea at a time.
 The vessels will, like their predecessors, be based out of Île Longue.

 The SNLE 3G submarines are expected to join the fleet from 2035 and remain in service until 2080–2090.
 The first steel will be cut for the vessels in March 2024 and completed submarines delivered at a rate of one every five years from 2035, with the program completing in 2050.

-The vessels are expected to be slightly longer and larger in displacement than the Triomphant class.
+The vessels are expected to be slightly longer and larger in displacement than the Le Triomphant class.
 They are expected to have improved acoustic and magnetic shielding to reduce their visibility to detection systems.
 The vessels are expected to be otherwise similar in design to their predecessors.
 They will carry around 100 crew and be armed with 16 M51 nuclear missiles.
-The M51, which is currently in use on the Triomphant class, will be upgraded and developed in the future.
+The M51, which is currently in use on the Le Triomphant class, will be upgraded and developed in the future.

 The SNLE 3G will feature an X-shaped stern as introduced on the attack submarine.
 It will be powered by a reactor design based on the K15 reactors used in the Barracuda submarines and the K22 reactors being designed for the Future French aircraft carrier, allegedly incorporating several "significant" innovations over the Barracuda submarines.